orionrobots/orionrobots.github.io/construction_guide_part2.md

 ## Step 10 - Running your first program on it

-* Do not put the wheels on the robot yet!
+- Do not put the wheels on the robot yet!
-* Download the <a href="https://www.arduino.cc/en/Main/Software">Arduino app</a> on your computer from
+- Download the [Arduino app](https://www.arduino.cc/en/Main/Software) on your computer.

-* Follow the On-site instructions to install it.
+- Follow the On-site instructions to install it.
 This works for Linux, Mac and Windows
-* For Windows 8 users: <a href="https://www.youtube.com/watch?v=CdE72XUYC7k">Installing the Arduino
-UNO under Windows 8</a>.
+- For Windows 8 users: [Installing the Arduino UNO under Windows 8](https://www.youtube.com/watch?v=CdE72XUYC7k).
 Other OS's will not require this

 ### The Arduino IDE loaded